oVirt/ovirt-site/source/feature/nagios-integration.html.md

 ### Installing Nagios server addons for monitoring

-Download the `gluster-nagios-common` and `nagios-server-addons` from [repository](http://download.gluster.org/pub/gluster/glusterfs-nagios)
+To install the `gluster-nagios-common` and `nagios-server-addons` packages, add the repo at [download.gluster.org repository](http://download.gluster.org/pub/gluster/glusterfs-nagios)

 On Fedora 20